reallydontask/reallydontask.github.io/docs/_posts/2025-05-10-linkedin-jobs.markdown

 So my takeway here is:

-> The early bird gets the worm, the latecomer gets the glance — the middle just gets the algorithm.
+> The early bird gets the worm, the latecomer gets the glance — the middle just feeds the algorithm.

-tongue off cheek now please
+tongue off cheek now please.